Roy Cazaly

 Roy Cazaly (13 January 1893 – 10 October 1963) was an Australian rules footballer who played for South Melbourne and St Kilda in the Victorian Football League (VFL).
-He also represented Victoria and Tasmania in interstate football, and after his retirement as a player, turned to coaching.
-Known for his ruck work and high-flying marks, he inspired the common catchphrase "Up there, Cazaly!", which in 1979 became a popular song of the same name, securing his place in Australian folklore.
+He also represented Victoria and Tasmania in interstate football and, after his retirement as a player, turned to coaching.
+Known for his ruck work and high-flying marks, he inspired the common catchphrase "Up there, Cazaly!" which, in 1979, became the title of a popular song, securing his place in Australian folklore.

 Cazaly was one of 12 inaugural "Legends" inducted into the Australian Football Hall of Fame.

 Family

 Cazaly was born in Albert Park, a suburb of Melbourne, on 13 January 1893.
 He was the tenth child of English-born James Cazaly and his wife Elizabeth Jemima (née McNee).
 James Cazaly was a renowned sculler and rower in Melbourne.
-Just before 6 July 1878 he was eliminated in a "semi-final" for the sculling championship of Victoria by the eventual victor, Charles A. Messenger.
+Just before 6 July 1878 he was eliminated in a semi-final for the sculling championship of Victoria by the eventual victor, Charles A. Messenger.
 Elizabeth was a midwife and herbalist from Scotland.